elmarquez/gherkin-seinterpreter/README.md

 Compile Gherkin DSL into Selenium Interpreter compatible test case and test suite scripts.

-The current implementation does not yet support all features of the Gherkin DSL.
+Please note that the current implementation does not yet support all features of the Gherkin DSL.

 ## Getting Started